Cartoon Network (South Korea): 2006–2008: CN City era

-2009–2011: New Wave Era
+2009–2011: New Wave era

 In July 2009, Cartoon Network Korea's on-air style was changed, and two of its movie blocks (Cartoon Network Theatre and Fridays Flicks) merged into one umbrella branding (Cartoon Network Popcorn).

 Like Cartoon Network Asia, the new branding featured a major visual theme in the form of dynamic lines, shown on the network's official website and in all station IDs.
 During the New Wave era, much of Cartoon Network's comedy programs (such as Foster's Home for Imaginary Friends and Camp Lazlo) began to be shown much less frequently in favor of more anime (such as Kiteretsu Daihyakka, Powerpuff Girls Z and Kaibutsu-kun) and action-oriented shows (such as Ben 10, Ben 10: Alien Force, and The Secret Saturdays).

-2011–2014: Exciting Fun Era, Turner Broadcasting directly manage Cartoon Network Korea
+2011–2014: Exciting Fun era, Turner Broadcasting directly manage Cartoon Network Korea

 On 26 December 2011, Cartoon Network Korea introduced the "CHECK it" branding and own slogan, 신나는 재미 (Exciting Fun).
 On 15 March 2012, the United States–Korea Free Trade Agreement went effective which allowed Turner Broadcasting to directly manage Cartoon Network Korea starting from March 2015.
 On November 14, local version of Boomerang Korea was launched in South Korea.

-2022–present: Redraw Your World Era
+2022–present: Redraw Your World era

 On 8 January 2022, Cartoon Network Korea began using the "Redraw Your World" branding used in the United States, Hong Kong, Taiwan, and Southeast Asia.
 The new look of the channel features updated colors, music and design.
 Its new shows are designed to appeal to an even broader demographic.

 Cartoonito

-On 28 March 2022, the Cartoonito block was launched in South Korea.
+On 28 March 2022, the Cartoonito block was launched in South Korea, simultaneously with the launch in the Southeast Asian region.